John McLaughlin (artist): Life

 John McLaughlin was born in Sharon, Massachusetts.
 His father was a Massachusetts Superior Court judge and he had six siblings.
 His parents instilled in him an interest in art, most specifically Asian art.

 McLaughlin served in both World Wars.
 His service in the United States Navy during World War I spanned from 1917 to 1921.

 In 1928 he married Florence Emerson, a grandniece of Ralph Waldo Emerson.
 In 1935 they moved to Japan, where McLaughlin studied the art and language.
 When they returned to Boston in 1938, they opened The Tokaido, Inc., an art gallery which specialized in Japanese prints and other Asian items.

-After studying Japanese at the University of Hawaii in Honolulu, he served the United States Marine Corps in World War II as a translator.
+After studying Japanese at the University of Hawaiʻi in Honolulu, he served the United States Marine Corps in World War II as a translator.
 Later in the war, he worked in U. S. Army Intelligence as a translator in Japan, India, China and Burma.
-In 1945 he was awarded the Bronze Star for meritorious service.
+In 1945 he was awarded the Bronze Star Medal for meritorious service.